TaylorOpenLaunch/golf_dashboard/docs/open_golf_coach.md

 # Open Golf Coach Dashboard

+Open Golf Coach is part of this unofficial NOVA golf dashboard project for Home Assistant.

 The Open Golf Coach dashboard is a Lovelace view tailored for NOVA by OpenLaunch data.
 It highlights raw and derived shot metrics in a tablet-friendly layout.

 ## Dashboard File